Best travel eSIM for Uruguay in 2026

 Is there 5G coverage for eSIMs in Uruguay?

 It depends on the Uruguayan network the eSIM rides and whether the plan includes 5G.
 Antel was an early mover on 5G in Latin America, switching on commercial service in 2019, with the densest coverage around Montevideo and the coastal resorts such as Punta del Este.
-Simscanner does not yet publish a verified per-brand 5G figure for Uruguay; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Uruguay in the speed section.

 How do I activate an eSIM before arriving in Uruguay?